FreeRTOS/FreeRTOS-Cellular-Interface-Reference-Quectel-BG96/README.md

 ## License

-This library is licensed under the MIT-0 License.
-See the [LICENSE](https://github.com/FreeRTOS/freertos-cellular-interface-reference-implementation-quectel-bg96/blob/main/LICENSE) file.
+The FreeRTOS Cellular Interface library is distributed under MIT open source license.
+The code in this repository is licensed under the MIT License.
+See the [LICENSE](https://github.com/FreeRTOS/FreeRTOS-Cellular-Interface-Reference-Quectel-BG96/blob/main/LICENSE) file.